Skip to Main Content

 Because women's studies is an interdisciplinary field, the exact definition of primary sources may vary depending on the focus of one's research.
 In women's studies, primary sources are often considered to be the documents that speak directly about women and their own experience of their lives.
 Such documents may be letters, diaries, autobiographies, contemporaneous media accounts of events, or even statistical reports.

-Local Women's Resources
+Local Women's/Motherhood Resources

 Bibliographies and Periodical Indexes